A roadside memorial is a physical token or object that represents the memory of a person or people who died on or near a road.

 You don’t need a permit to install a roadside memorial that complies with these requirements; however, you do need to submit a notification form.

-The preferred option for a roadside memorial is a white cross, as it’s less likely to distract motorists.
+The preferred option for a roadside memorial is a white wooden cross, as it’s less likely to distract motorists and is safer.
+Please see the drawing at the end of this web page for our standards, that must be followed.

-However you may want a different memorial that suits your customs and values.
-We consider these requests, taking into account safety, amenity and community values.
+However, you may want a different memorial that suits your customs and values.
+We will consider these requests, taking into account safety, amenity and community values.

 Generally, we discourage roadside memorials close to residential dwellings where they may concern or upset occupants.